FikriAfifK/Sales-Data-Analysis/README.md

      - Net Sales, Price Per Unit, Profit
      - Total Sales, Units Sold
    👉 This table allows granular analysis down to individual transactions.

+🚀 Conclusion
+The dashboard delivers a complete overview of:
+- Sales distribution by city.
+- Promotion effectiveness based on discount categories.
+- Top & bottom products in terms of sales, quantity, and profit.
+- Yearly sales trends for forecasting.
+- Detailed transactional insights for deeper analysis.
+With this dashboard, businesses can more easily identify top-performing products, evaluate promotional impact, and optimize future sales strategies.